contino/flight-controller/README.md

 - `make destroy` destroys all cloud stacks with TF CDK.
 - `make clean` remove the cdktf.out folders for all clouds.

-Testing is split into four commands:
+Testing is split into several commands:

 - `make unittest` runs all the unit tests (i.e. tests that are not [marked as integration](https://docs.pytest.org/en/7.1.x/example/markers.html)).
 - `make integration-test` run all the integration tests.